Loading lesson…

 Customer health drives expansion, references, and renewal.
 A rep who only ships closed-won and never thinks again is leaving a 20-30 percent revenue uplift on the floor.
 References alone shorten future sales cycles by weeks.
 A good handoff means the CSM walks into the kickoff already knowing the customer's why, the stakeholder dynamics, and the promises that need keeping.
 The customer feels seen, not transferred.
 AI doesn't perform the handoff for you — it makes the briefing cost almost zero, so doing it well is just a habit, not a heroic effort.

-What is the core idea behind "The Sales-To-CS Handoff: Where Most Customer Relationships Quietly Die"?
+What is the main idea of "The Sales-To-CS Handoff: Where Most Customer Relationships Quietly Die"?

-Which best describes the scope of "The Sales-To-CS Handoff: Where Most Customer Relationships Quietly Die"?
+Which action would help you apply "The Sales-To-CS Handoff: Where Most Customer Relationships Quietly Die" responsibly?